plone/documentation/develop/plone/content/importexport.rst

 * Zope .zexp to *youranothersite*/var/instance/import folder

-* Go to the Management Interface root of your another site
+* Go to the Management Interface root of your other site

 * Press Import / Export